coderefinery/social-coding/talk.md

 - Example .remark[... will it be difficult to get started?]
 - License .remark[... am I allowed to use it?]
 - Contribution guide .remark[... how to contribute and decision process?]
+- Trust and community .remark[... somebody you trust recommended it?]

 ### This is what we teach in [CodeRefinery](https://coderefinery.org):